advanced-computer-lab/Airline/README.md

 ![][retflights-ss]

-- The return flight page where the available return flight details displayed for the selected departure flight appears.
+- The return flight page where the available return flights details displayed for the selected departure flight.

 ![][reviewselection-ss]

-- Review selection page where the selected departure and return are viewed with details, price and number of travellers.
+- Review selection page where the selected departure and return flights are viewed with details, price and number of travellers.

+![][signup-ss]

+- Sign up page where the user can create a new account by adding his first name, last name, password, confirm password, email, username, passport number, address, country code and phone number.

 ![][login-ss]